Siphon880gh/devbrain/Python/Common Pitfalls/Packages that tend to change language - Migration pitfall.md

 There are packages whose authors like to deprecate and change language entirely often.
 When you see a deprecated message, you may want to start figuring out the version of the packages being used, then put in your readme the specific versions

-You can even use a version range withÂ `pip install`Â command.
+You can even use a version range with `pip install` command.
 Something like this:

 ```bash
 pip install 'stevedore>=1.3.0,<1.4.0'
 ```

-And if the package is already installed and you want to downgrade it addÂ `--force-reinstall`Â like this:
+And if the package is already installed and you want to downgrade it add `--force-reinstall` like this:

 ```lua
 pip install 'stevedore>=1.3.0,<1.4.0' --force-reinstall